Enigma A →

 parts are missing, but has been restored cosmetically

 The Enigma H was the last printing Enigma

 The meaning of the letter 'H' was probably Handelmachine

 RM = Reichsmark, the German currency in those days.

-The image above gives an overview of the various controls of
+The image below provides an overview of the features of

-the machine.
+the Enigma H29.
 The machine itself looks like a rather bulky electric

 typewriter and measures approx. 65 x 45 x 38 cm.
 It weights